Trade Forex Trading

 7. Parabolic SAR

-Which is the best Accumulation/Distribution indicator combination for trading? - Accumulation/Distribution MT4 indicators
+Which is the best Accumulation/Distribution combination for trading? - Accumulation/Distribution MT4 indicators

 What Indicators to Combine with Accumulation/Distribution?

-Get additional indicators in addition to Accumulation/Distribution indicator which will determine the trend of the market as well as others that confirm the market trend.
-By combining indicators that determine trend and others that confirm the trend & combining these indicators with Accumulation/Distribution indicator a trader will come up with a Accumulation/Distribution based system that they can test using a demo practice trading account on the MT4 software.
+Get additional indicators in addition to Accumulation/Distribution that will determine the trend of the market price and also others that confirm the market trend.
+By combining indicators which determine trend and others that confirm the trend & combining these indicators with Accumulation/Distribution a trader will come up with a Accumulation/Distribution based system that they can test using a practice demo account on the MetaTrader 4 platform.

-This Accumulation/Distribution based system will also help traders to determine when there is a market reversal based on the indicators signals generated and therefore trades can know when to exit the market if they have open trade transactions.
+This Accumulation/Distribution based system will also help traders to determine when there is a market reversal based on the technical indicators signals generated & hence trade positions can know when to exit the market if they have open trades.

-What is Accumulation/Distribution Indicator Based Trading?
-Indicator based system to interpret price & provide trading signals.
+What is Accumulation/Distribution Based Trading?
+Indicator based system to interpret and analyze price & provide signals.

 What is the Best Accumulation/Distribution Strategy?